 If you’re generating more solar than you need, you can even sell the excess solar energy generated back to the power grid for more savings.
 Solar homeowners who are under SP Group secure a fixed rate of selling excess solar at about $0.18/kWh, while homeowners under OEM retailers sell back at wholesale energy prices.
 That means, in the last couple of months, most solar homeowners under OEM would have been making a tidy profit!

 If you’re not ready to invest in solar panels yet, you can explore a solar-as-a-service model with GetSolar to enjoy immediate savings on your electricity bill, at zero upfront costs.
 These offers also provide property owners with free ongoing maintenance for a hassle-free solar experience.

 Get an Instant Solar Estimate for your Property Now!

-Whether you’re ready to install solar panels on your rooftop, or just wondering how you can benefit from solar, you can use our instant solar assessment tool to get an estimate of the solar potential of your property and find out how much you can save.
-At Solar AI, our mission is to make it as simple as possible for property owners to get solar.
+Whether you’re ready to install solar panels for your home, or just wondering how you can benefit from solar, you can use our instant solar assessment tool to get an estimate of the solar potential of your property and find out how much you can save.
+At GetSolar, our mission is to make it as simple as possible for property owners to get solar.